-dll[-] dllfile [functype]Function [arguments]
+dll[-] dllfile [functype]Function [parameters]

 Use this syntax to declare different name (alias) than it is in dll:

-dll dllfile [TrueName][functype]AnyName [arguments]
+dll dllfile [TrueName][functype]AnyName [parameters]

-dll dllfile [ordinal][functype]AnyName [arguments]
+dll dllfile [ordinal][functype]AnyName [parameters]

-Function - function's name.
+Function - name.

 Declares a dll function.